jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task7.md

 - when the enemy object collides with the player object, the latter should change its status into `DESTROYED`, becoming effectively immovable.

-Let us proceed to implementation of this behavior.
+Let us proceed to the implementation of this behavior.
 First, take a look at the declaration of the `EnemyObject` class.
 It again inherits from the `CircleGameObject` class, so it already has a corresponding circle shape data and behavior attached to it.